Hilton Head Island is one of the most popular vacation destinations in the South Carolina Lowcountry — and for good reason!

 The beach area around the Alder Lane Access area and Coligny Park is typically referred to as “Coligny Beach,” and it’s generally the most populated beach on the island.
 Mitchelville Beach (aka: Fish Haul Beach) is the most remote and quietest of the popular beaches.

 I hope my overview to the island was helpful!
 If I left anything out or if you have any questions, just let me know in the comments below!

-If you’re not sure if HH is the right beach for you, my guide to beaches near Savannah GA might help.
+If you’re not sure if HHI is the right East Coast beach destination for you, my guide to beaches near Savannah GA might help.
 It takes an in-depth look at the best beaches within a 2-hour drive of the city.